 If you don't qualify for the higher or enhanced rate of disability benefit, you must include a supporting letter from your hospital consultant, instead of the award letter.

 What happens after you apply

 We will check the information you have sent to us and write to you within six weeks to tell you our decision.

-If your application is successful, we will go to the site to see where we could safely put a bay.
+If your application is successful, we will make a site visit to see where we could safely put a bay.

 Before we can mark out the bay we have to carry out a legal process.
-This can take six months or occasionally longer.
+This can take 9-12 months or occasionally longer.

 You will need a free disabled resident parking permit to park in the bay.
 We will write to you to let you know when you can apply for a disabled resident parking permit.
 A Blue Badge is not valid within a disabled resident parking bay.
 Please note the bay is not exclusively for a specific resident, but eligible for use by any vehicle with a valid disabled resident parking permit for that zone.